Frequently Asked Questions by Employers

 - Higher Apprenticeship – can lead to NVQ level 4 and above, or a foundation degree

 Alliance Learning provides intermediate level apprenticeships, advanced level apprenticeships and also higher and degree apprenticeships in certain sectors.

 What happens next?

-If you would like more information about how to take on an apprentice or how to access Apprenticeship training in the Greater Manchester area, please contact our Recruitment Team on 01204 677888 or email email@example.com.
+If you would like more information about how to take on an apprentice or how to access Apprenticeship training, please contact our Recruitment Team on 01204 677888 or email email@example.com.